fusioncharts/dev_centre_docs/getting-started/php/your-first-map-using-php.md

 </div>
 </div>

+That's it!
+You first map with PHP is ready.

 ## Render other maps

 To reduce the size of the package FusionCharts comes with only two maps, i.e., the **World** map and the **USA** map.
 However, FusionCharts provide 1600+ maps for you to explore.
 [Download ](https://www.fusioncharts.com/download/map-definition-files)the map files separately if you want to save them locally.